garrardkitchen/resume/content/blog/principles.md

 }

 ```
-With the above change, the DbContext can be any class as long as it inherits from the IDbContext interface and has a method with signature of Rule GetRuleByName(string name).
+With the above change, the DbContext can be any class as long as it inherits from the IDbContext interface and has a method with a signature of Rule GetRuleByName(string name).

 The above is demonstrative of the 2nd rule; do not depend on the detail.
 As you can see, in the example above, we're depending on an interface method contract and the actual implementational detail is being dealt with by the Lower-level class.